 This essentially translates into, "Hi, I'm trying to get you to notice me and give me an update that benefits me but have nothing actually interesting to say."

-When I'm typing my message, I first look at one of my favorite tools, Sidekick, which shows me my desired contact's recent tweets.
+When I'm typing my message, I first look at one of my favorite tools, HubSpot Sales, which shows me my desired contact's recent tweets.

 I'll also run a quick Google search if the tweets aren't revealing enough.